immutant/immutant.org/news/2013-08-20-openshift-clustering.md

 If you haven't already, go [set up an OpenShift account] and update your `rhc` gem to the latest version.
 I used 1.12.4 for this article.
-Below you'll see references to *$namespace* -- this corresponds to your OpenShift domain name, set by running `rhc setup`.
+Below you'll see references to *$namespace* -- this corresponds to your OpenShift domain name, set by running '`rhc setup`'.

+*Note*: If this is the first time you've used OpenShift, you'll need to visit the [console] and accept the usage agreement before running the `rhc` command.

 ## Create a scaled OpenShift app